Singapore Permanent Residence (PR) grants foreign nationals the right to live and work in Singapore

 Step 4: Wait for Processing

 The official processing time is approximately 6 months.
 However, some applications may take longer depending on complexity and verification requirements.
+You can check your application status online via the ICA e-PR system.

 Key Benefits of Singapore Permanent Residency